Branching Definition — What Is a Branch?

 Copying up brings the resulting merge — with all conflicts resolved — from the child branch back to the parent branch.
 The advantage of this strategy is that merging down gives you a preview of what the parent codeline will look like once you’ve copied back to the parent.
 This preview can also be tested in isolation before being copied back to the parent.

-Get Version Control Branching Best Practices Built-In
+Get Software Branching Best Practices Built-In

 Not all version control systems are the same.
 Depending on what you are using, it can be difficult to implement a branch management strategy.